-Accusing the Congress of compromising on national security, Jaitley said, On one hand, IAF had been demanding increased combat ability as our neighbouring countries had scaled up theirs.
-On the other hand, vested interests have been trying to make this deal controversial.
-He added that what started in 2000, was stalled in 2012, and national security was compromised.
+On one hand, IAF had been demanding increased combat ability as our neighbouring countries had scaled up theirs, on the other hand, vested interests have been trying to make this deal controversial.
+What started in 2000 was stalled in 2012, and national security was compromised.
 There was no valid reason for stalling the deal.
-This (Rafale) is a combat aircraft that IAF needs.
+This (Rafale) is a combat aircraft that IAF needs, he said.

 Jaitley asserted that the deal inked by the NDA government in 2016 is one that is not just cheaper but also more sophisticated in terms of weaponry package.